DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ![image](img/layout-leaf-items.png?raw=true)

 ### The Miscellaneous section
 As mentioned, this layout specification works closely with `loadedTypes`.
-The `Miscellaneous` section only shows up if `loadedTypes` contains items that are unspecified in this layout specification, to display the left-over items.
+The `Miscellaneous` section, which displays left-over items, only shows up if `loadedTypes` contains items that are unspecified in this layout specification.

-The tree view structure of this section is generated based on the `fullyQualifiedName` of the items.
+The tree structure of this section is generated based on the `fullyQualifiedName` of the items.
 As an example, if there is a node called `Core.Web.Web Request` as left-over, the "Core" category is created:

 ![image](img/layout-miscellaneous.png?raw=true)